daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

-* Defends the Weak
+* Défend les Faibles
-* Entertains
+* Divertit
-* Helps Their Friends
+* Aide ses Amis
-* Metes Out Justice
+* Rend la Justice
-* Shepherds the Community
+* Guide la Communauté
-* Siphons Power
+* Siphonne les Pouvoirs
-* Works Miracles
+* Fait des Miracles

 **Ability Selection Guidelines**